72-Year-Old U.S. Citizen Pleads Guilty In Moscow To Fighting For Ukraine

 Hubbard's previous pretrial restrictions remain unknown as there were no reports or official statements about his arrest or how he ended up in Moscow.

-In late May 2022, three months after Russia launched its ongoing full-scale aggression against Ukraine, Telegram channels and media outlets close to the Russian government published a video of a man claiming to be Stephen James Hubbard, who said then that he and his partner had moved to the town of Izyum in the Kharkiv region, where he witnessed Ukrainian armed forces "shelling Izyum for propaganda purposes and to create panic among local residents."
+Fox also said that in late May 2022, three months after Russia launched its ongoing full-scale aggression against Ukraine, she saw a video distributed by a YouTube channel with just over 100 subscribers, on which she recognized her brother, saying he witnessed Ukrainian armed forces "shelling Izyum for propaganda purposes and to create panic among local residents."

 Moscow has been accused of targeting U.S. citizens by detaining them on trumped-up charges to later use as bargaining chips in talks to bring back Russians convicted of crimes in the United States and other Western nations.

-Several U.S. citizens remain behind bars in Russia after a prisoner swap on August 1 involving 16 people that Moscow agreed to free in exchange for eight Russians convicted of crimes and serving prison terms in the United States and Europe.
+At least 10 U.S. citizens, including Hubbard, remain behind bars in Russia after a prisoner swap on August 1 involving 16 people that Moscow agreed to free in exchange for eight Russians convicted of crimes and serving prison terms in the United States and Europe.

 U.S. citizens RFE/RL journalist Alsu Kurmasheva, Wall Street Journal reporter Evan Gershkovich, and former U.S. Marine Paul Whelan were among those released by Russia.